-b) What were some of the reasons why you did not choose the other three models?
-Part 3 - Circuit t Connections and Electrical Diagrams Questions a) What happened to the light bulb when you disconnected one of the alligator clips?
+Question a) Which model did your group pick?
+What were some of the reasons why you picked that one? b) What were some of the reasons why you did not choose the other three models?
+Part 3 - Circuit t Connections and Electrical Diagrams Questions a) What happened to the light bulb when you disconnected one wire?
 Is this what you expected?
 Does this strengthen your idea of the current model, or does it cause a problem with your model? - Explain.
-Series Circo uits Prediction Look at the diagrams on Page 3 and 4 (Figure 4).
-Suppose you connected the battery to one, two, on three bulbs in a series configuration: predict the relative brightness of each of the bulbs in each of the configurations.
+Series Circ uits Prediction Look at the series circuit figures.
+Suppose you connected the power supply to one, two, or three bulbs in a series configuration: predict the relative brightness of each of the bulbs in each of the configurations.
 In which circuit will the bulbs be the brightest, and which the weakest?
 Will the bulbs be of different brightness within a particular circuit?
 Questions a) When you added a second bulb, or a third bulb, what happened to the brightness of the bulbs?
 Is this what you expected?
 What possible explanation do you have for this?
+Could there be more than one explanation?